asad-sangla/sqlopsstudio/docs/carbon/themingGuidelines.md

 # Theming Guidelines
 All UI in carbon should work with all themes.
-Background colors, foreground colors and boarder color should be controlled by IThemeService, the theming service.
+Background, foreground, and boarder colors should be controlled by IThemeService, the theming service.
+The specific stylers for Carbon is in 'sql/common/theme/styler'.
+If you need to add more stylers for Carbon, please add to this file.
+All carbon theme related code should be in 'sql/common/theme' folder.

 # VS controls
 All VS controls are themable.
 If you create controls using VS controls, you can simply apply styling using styler in 'vs/platform/theme/common/styler' and IThemeService from 'vs/platform/theme/common/themeService'.